Proven-Paradox/shaper-system/Handbook.md

 Effect: If this Attack succeeds, you also [Grab](#grab) the target.
 Description: Moving in to grapple with foes.
 Unlike Tier 0’s Grab, this represents someone with skill and training making the attempt.
 This could represent a skilled wrestler’s grab, a disciplined takedown, jujutsu locks, or the like.

+#### Haste
+Auxiliary
+Action: Major
+Prerequisites: None
+Range: Medium
+Targets: 1 ally
+Cost: 3 MP (Upkeep 3 MP)
+Effect: The target is able to move one square with no action on their turn.
+Description: Granting an ally extra mobility.
+This could be an application of time magic, utilizing a mobile platform, a mount, or similar effects.

 #### Healing Burst
 Auxiliary [Healing]
 Action: Major